It's a Pleasure (film): Production

+O'Shea (a talented actor but out of place), but I hoped to get a coherent background for Henie’s skating skills, most of which had been expertly exploited in her Twentieth Century- Fox films.
+Since she had to dominate the film, and, as our only skater, was limited in her choreography, all we had to offer was a Technicolor view of her."

 Bill Johnson had been in Something for the Boys and was borrowed from MGM; it was his screen debut.

 International leased two ice skating rinks, at Westwood Ice Garden and the Polar Palace in Hollywood.
 Filming started August 1, 1944.

 Michael O'Shea was cast in August 1944, borrowed from Hunt Stromberg.
 In late August Hedda Hopper announced that Henie was refusing to talk to producer David Lewis and was only talking to designer Don Loper.

 In November 1944 International announced they would make a second film with Henie, The Countess of Monte Cristo.
 It was not made until several years later, at Universal International.

+Lewis wrote that Seiter "one of the sweetest and most patient directors I have ever worked with, kept things moving, and Lynn Starling contributed fresh dialogue to Elliot Paul’s rather heavy-handed script."

 Reception

 The New York Times called it a "flaccid fable."